Work samples

 About Petula

-"I write stories that don't behave: stories that sometimes start as memoir, and then become monologue, and then swell into music, and sometimes end up onstage as theater.
+"I write stories that don't behave.
+They might start as memoir, and then become monologue, and then swell into music, and often end up onstage as theater.
 I’m drawn to the places where performance becomes a way to tell the truth.
-PERIOD.
-My creative practice lives in the overlap: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
-I work across forms because life does.… more
+My creative practice lives in intersections just like me: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
+I work across forms because life does.
+I write plays,… more

 More about "Baltimore: In Recovery"